Best Smartphone Gimbals in 2022

 The incredible advances in smartphone cameras have prompted a slew of related products and none more welcome or useful than the smartphone gimbal.
 The gimbal has been around for several decades but until recently was designed for and used exclusively with high end film and video cameras.
 Most people know these devices as “steadicams”.
 Now that smartphone cameras are capable of 4K video, slow-mo and more it was only logical that steadicam technology would find its way into the smartphone arena.
 Below are the best smartphone gimbals on the market today.

-The Best Smartphone Gimbals
+The Best Smartphone Gimbal

-The DJI Osmo Mobile 2 gimbal is our Best Choice for a number of reasons.
+The DJI Osmo Mobile 2 Gimbal is our Best Choice for a number of reasons.
 First and foremost is its feature set that allows for, among other things, stunning timelapse movies.
-With Osmo’s Motionlapse feature you can create beautifully stable timelapse video while you’re on the move.
+With Osmo’s Motionlapse feature you can create a beautifully stable timelapse video while you’re on the move.
 The cinematic zoom provides even more control over your product by way of a simple control switch on the handle.
 You’ll even be able to recreate the dolly zoom effect made famous in the blockbuster “Jaws” and you won’t need Spielberg behind the camera to get it.
 Add to this the fact that you’ll get 15 hours of life from a single charge and you have just some of the many reasons why the DJI Osmo Mobile 2 is our Best Choice smartphone gimbal.
 Keep your phone and gimbal clean with some of the best tech cleaning products from our list.

 15 hours of battery life from each charge